 With the boom of technology with robotics and AI, every player in the supply chain wants to be ahead in the market by using some form of automation.
 Every day one or the other tool is coming into the market.
 Renowned companies like DHL are seeing around 25% productivity improvement from the usage of the latest tech, Robotics.
 Few companies are using sensors, drones and wearable technologies in its warehouse to increase efficiency.

-To an extent, its true as automation has helped many companies around the world to reduce costs, improve efficiency and performance, but a few experts don’t agree with it.
+To an extent, it’s true as automation has helped many companies around the world to reduce costs, and improve efficiency and performance, but a few experts don’t agree with it.
 They say that not everything can be automated in the supply chain, few things require human intervention like decision making in some of the processes.

 Even Robotics has boundaries

 A warehouse in India will still need a manager to run the warehouse and take decisions and issue orders for work to be accomplished.
-Many warehousing facilities won’t have the cost to automate the process, even though robots are cheaper now but straight line movement and carrying payloads, may require a robotic arm which can cost a fortune.
+Many warehousing facilities won’t have the cost to automate the process, even though robots are cheaper now but straight-line movement and carrying payloads may require a robotic arm which can cost a fortune.

-Human make the best managers and forecaster
+Humans make the best managers and forecasters

 You can easily gather data using automation, but it has to be analysed by a human mind.
 Any tool that’s being created needs human skill and mind to bring it into action.
 Machines cannot do what a human can do, the emotions that a human has, an AI cannot have that.
-For example, AI can automate most of the process, reduce human error in tasks line on-boarding but it can’t have any emotions or empathy to understand any health-related illness.
+For example, AI can automate most of the processes, and reduce human error in tasks line on-boarding but it can’t have any emotions or empathy to understand any health-related illness.
 The bottom line is, how much automation you add to your work process by using AI, Robotics, and many such inventions, in the end, it requires human intervention to operate, manage and maintain it.
 Automation to some extent can improve efficiency in the process but only a human can complete the whole process by providing the right directions.